 Habitat: Motherwort grows best in partial sun with moist rich soil.
 It will show up along woodland edges and disturbed areas.
 It grows from a rhizomatous root system which will from colonies by the spreading of the rhizomes.
 It is not considered invasive by any state.

-Names: The genus name Leonurus, is from the Greek meaning 'lion's tail' which the plant was thought to resemble.
+Names: The genus name Leonurus, is from the Greek meaning 'lion's tail' which some species of this genus were thought to resemble.
 The species name, cardiaca, refers to 'the heart' and references the old medicinal use of the plant as explained below.
 The common name of Motherwort is also explained below by Culpepper.
 The author name for the plant classification, 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: Members of the mint family tend to have flowers in what look like whorls around the stem at the leaf axils.
 Motherwort's lobed leaves are distinctive.
 Compare Wild Mint, Mentha arvensis.

 Above: The inflorescence in the upper stem section.
 Illustration by Dr. Otto Thome.

 Above: 1st photo - A flower raceme showing how flower verticillasters form in the leaf axils.
 2nd photo - Lower stem leaves will show the most palmately divided leaves.
 3rd photo - Mid stem leaves have a reduced number of lobes.
 Only the very upper new leaves may be without lobes.